Time Travel, Alternate History, Lucid Dreaming, Science Fiction, and more …

 The party bosses thought they got their way.
 If they only knew.

-American Dreamer is set in a Chicago of 2018, as well as a pivotal party convention at the ‘Madhouse on Madison’ in 1944.
-President Roosevelt was ailing, and whomever was selected as VP would end up leading the country.
-At stake was more than a candidate, more than a political office, but an entire timeline.
+1944.
+President Roosevelt is ailing, and whomever is selected as VP will end up leading the country.
+At stake is more than a candidate, more than a political office, but an entire timeline.

 Waking in a dream Nadia finds herself in a classroom with two other students.
 The woman posing as their teacher (if indeed she is a woman), convinces them that they have no real choice but to assist with her plan.
 Miss Biel breaks each of them with terrifying nightmares, and ‘tasks’ to complete while awake, that destroys any hope of escape.